wiidotmom/aoc/README.md

 # 🎄 aoc

-advent of code in shitty typescript
+advent of code in typescript

 > [!CAUTION]
 > this repo is a softwarehazard. read code at your own risk